spotlightpa/poor-richard/content/about/about-impact.md

 ###  National - Winners

 Gerald Loeb Award: **Local category** <br>
-For **[How Pennsylvania's Biggest Pension Fund Squandered Billions, Hurt Taxpayers and Triggered an FBI Investigation](https://www.spotlightpa.org/series/the-psers-scandal/)**, Craig McCoy and Joseph DiStefano of The Philadelphia Inquirer and Angela Couloumbis of Spotlight PA
+For “[How Pennsylvania's Biggest Pension Fund Squandered Billions, Hurt Taxpayers and Triggered an FBI Investigation](https://www.spotlightpa.org/series/the-psers-scandal/)”, Craig McCoy and Joseph DiStefano of The Philadelphia Inquirer and Angela Couloumbis of Spotlight PA

 Investigative Reporters and Editors: **FOI Award** <br>
-For “The Hidden Tab,” an investigation into how[ taxpayers foot a huge bill to run Pa.’s full-time legislature, but are blocked from many details.](https://www.spotlightpa.org/series/the-hidden-tab/)
+For “The Hidden Tab,” an investigation into how [taxpayers foot a huge bill to run Pa.’s full-time legislature, but are blocked from many details.](https://www.spotlightpa.org/series/the-hidden-tab/)

 Institute for Nonprofit News, **Game-Changer Award** (Large Division - Winner)  <br>
 For Spotlight PA’s [redistricting coverage](https://www.spotlightpa.org/topics/redistricting/).